Crack Cocaine Addiction & Abuse

 Crack cocaine directly affects the pleasure receptors in your brain.
 After prolonged use, this makes it very difficult to derive pleasure from what normally be considered the everyday joys of life.
 The good news is that this is reversible.
 There is hope for a happy, healthy future.
 No one is condemned to a life of crack cocaine addiction.

-How Does Crack Cocaine Affect the Brain?
+How Crack Cocaine Affects the Body

 Crack cocaine is very potent and carries a high risk of causing you harm.
 It is highly addictive, primarily due to how intense and immediate the effects of its high are, but also because of how it directly affects your brain.
 The drug, usually inhaled, enters the bloodstream immediately and causes an influx of dopamine.
 Dopamine is a chemical in the brain which causes intense pleasure as well as the strong desire to repeat the experience again.

 When the brain is flooded with dopamine, you feel energetic, euphoric, sensitive to stimuli and alert.
 The high from crack cocaine is relatively short and lasts only for around 5 to 15 minutes.
 Strong cravings come on quickly once the high is over, leading to a cycle of highs and cravings that puts the user at very high risk of addiction.
 It’s difficult to hide crack cocaine use, so if it apparent to others, and you finding yourself losing all the things that you hold dear, it’s time to seek help now (1).

 There are wide and complex range of risk factors that could lead someone to becoming addicted to crack cocaine.
 There is not just a gene that means a person will go on to become addicted or not, and the environmental factors are varied.
 Remember, you are an individual, and your circumstances are unique.
 We make sure we take this into consideration when we formulate your unique treatment plan at Sanctuary Lodge to ensure that best and most comfortable path to recovery.